BobCashStory/docker-pure-ftpd/README.md

 Setting runtime FTP options
 ------------------------------

-To check all available options go to (stilliard README)[https://github.com/stilliard/docker-pure-ftpd/blob/master/README.md]
+To check all available options go to [https://github.com/stilliard/docker-pure-ftpd/blob/master/README.md](stilliard README)

 The only env option in our docker-compose we provide in addition to stilliard image is `X_API_KEY` => if you don't provide it it will be auto created when you run the container.